vite-pwa/vite-plugin-pwa/docs/guide/development.md

    */
   type?: WorkerType
   /**
-   * This option will enable you to not register the `runtimeConfig` configured on `workbox.runtimeConfig` option on development.
+   * This option will enable you to not use the `runtimeConfig` configured on `workbox.runtimeConfig` plugin option.
    *
    * **WARNING**: this option will only be used when using `generateSW` strategy.
    *